Dd1235/Distributed-Key-Value-Database/readme.md

 Ensure you have Go installed on your machine.
 `echo 'export PATH="$HOME/go/bin:$PATH"' >> ~/.zshrc`
 `source ~/.zshrc`

+You may use local binaries instead of the go install way.

 `go install ./cmd/kv`
 `go install ./cmd/benchclient`
 `which kv` # should show the path to the binary